-Our research and development expenses consist primarily of costs incurred for the development of our technology and product candidates, technology improvements and enhancements, clinical trials to evaluate the clinical utility of our product candidates, and laboratory development and expansion, and include salaries and benefits, including stock-based compensation, research related facility and overhead costs, laboratory supplies, equipment, depreciation on T2Dx instruments used in research and development activities and contract services.
+Our research and development expenses consist primarily of costs incurred for the development of our technology and product candidates, technology improvements and enhancements, clinical trials to evaluate the clinical utility of our product candidates, and laboratory development and expansion, and include salaries and benefits, including stock-based compensation, research related facility and overhead costs, laboratory supplies, equipment, depreciation on T2Dx Instruments used in research and development activities and contract services.
 Research and development expenses also include costs of delivering products or services associated with contribution revenue.
 We expense all research and development costs as incurred.

 We anticipate our overall research and development expenses to remain consistent.
 We expect to continue developing additional product candidates, improving existing products, and conducting ongoing and new clinical trials.
-We have a significant development contract with BARDA and should BARDA reduce, cancel or not grant additional milestone projects, our ability to continue our future product development may be impacted.
+We have a milestone-based product development contract with the BARDA and should BARDA reduce, cancel or not exercise additional options, the Company's ability to continue to fund the development of its next-generation products may be hindered.